jdwiberg/Software-Engineer-Group-Sigma/ref/use_cases.md

 ### Use Case: Add To List
 **Participating Actor:** Initiated by Shopper
 **Entry Condition:**
+- The Shopper has an active shopping list
-- "Add Item" button is clicked
+- The Shopper clicks the "Add Item" button

 **Exit Criteria:**
-- An item is added to the shopping list and the display updated
+- The item is added to the shopping list and the display updated

 **Flow of Events:**
 1. Shopper requests to add an item to a shopping list.